thoughtbot/Delta/README.md

-# Flux
+# Delta

-Flux implementation for use with any Rx framework.
+Delta is a flux implementation for use with any Rx framework.

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)